The BOCC Page

 How to prepare to speak

-- At 9am, everyone files into the BOCC meeting room & takes their seats (limited to about 25 or so)
+At 9am, everyone files into the BOCC meeting room and takes their seats (limited to about 25 or so), which are the chairs against the walls, while the commissioners and their staff take their seats at the tables, arranged in a rectangle.

-- Handouts can be distributed to the three commissioners and the secretary just before you begin
+If you bring paper handouts, you can give them to the three commissioners and the secretary (i.e. 4 copies) just before you begin to speak.

-- There are no computer displays available for public use (though there is a screen)
+There are no computer displays available for public use (so you cannot provide any digital media to accompany your presentation)

-- The meetings are recorded for audio, which are posted shortly after on the BOCC website
+The meetings are recorded for audio, which are posted shortly after on the BOCC website (see the URL for those recordings above).

 Tips on Public Participation: a tip sheet from the Colorado Department of Public Health and the Environment